bayleeadamoss/zazu/_documentation/blocks.md

 [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 that resolves with results.

+The `pluginContext` is provided when your plugin is loaded, and the returned functions will be called as needed.

 Variables defined in the [configuration](/documentation/configuration/) will be used as environment variables in the script call.